DataJew/Credit_Risk_Analysis/README.md

 4. ***Deliverable 4:*** A Written Report on the Credit Risk Analysis [README.md](https://github.com/DatJew/Credit_Risk_Analysis)

 ## Results
-Below are the results from the various techniques used to predictive model for High-Risk loans.
+Below are the results from the various techniques used to predictive model for High-Risk loans:

 ### Oversampling